shemhazai/repo_browser/README.md

 - Handle most common errors (rate limit, debounce search requests to not execute on every keystroke, etc.)
 - Ask designers to provide a fancy UI and implement IT :)
 - Think whether to introduce integration tests (E2E)
+- Configure CI/CD, github pipelines to run static code analysis on every PR and CD, maybe on codemagic or bitrise to deploy the app to the store.
+Linter rules were configured already in analysis_options.yaml.

 ## 1. Useful commands list